ARS-SWRC/swrc_photoscan_ua_hpc/README.md

-# Vegetation Monitoring at WGEW & SRER - Drone Imagery Processing
+# Vegetation Monitoring @ WGEW & SRER
 Documenting the processing of drone imagery using Photoscan Pro at the UA-HPC